SahilKapadia31/Demo1/README.md

 # Demo1
 This is my first Git Repository.
 <br>
-I am Sahil Kapadia.
-This is my first baby-step towards Git-Hub.
+Author-Sahil Kapadia.<br> This is my first baby-step towards Git-Hub.